SourceNinja/docs/sourceninja-ruby-gem.md

 	gem 'sourceninja-ruby', :git => 'https://github.com/SourceNinja/sourceninja-ruby'

 Before you can do anything with the sourceninja-ruby gem, you'll need to create your very own SourceNinja account (please read the notice above).
 Go ahead and do so at [http://sourceninja.com](http://sourceninja.com).
 Once created, you will need to create a product.
 This is the application you want SourceNinja to track.
-Once your create a product, you will notice two keys on the right hand column that you will need `ID` and the `PRODUCT API TOKEN`.
+Once your create a product, you will be directed to a page asking what your language your application is running.
+Select `Rails` from the menu on the left side.
+You will be presented with two keys.

 Next, create an initializer script in your application in `config/initializers`.
 There are two environment variables you will need to initialize, `SOURCENINJA_TOKEN` and `SOURCENINJA_PRODUCT_ID`.
+These are the keys that were given to you above.

 ### Contents of `config/initializers/sourceninja.rb`
 	ENV["SOURCENINJA_TOKEN"]      ||= "2cea0be98caf02e830ac2aadbe44e4ee"